Communication of the Trump administration during the COVID-19 pandemic: Lifting restrictions

 After Anthony Fauci warned against reopening schools too fast, President Trump responded on May 13 that he was "surprised" by Fauci's comments, stating that "it's not an acceptable answer".
 He accused Fauci of wanting "to play all sides of the equation".
 Trump declared that "schools are going to be open", while "the only thing that would be acceptable" is to delay the return of older educators for a few weeks.
 Trump declared that students were "in great shape" and the statistics for them regarding COVID-19 were "pretty amazing".
 Trump acknowledged that "something" may happen to students, but asserted that: "You can be driving to school and some bad things can happen too."

-On July 8, Trump declared an intent to pressure state governors into ensuring that schools are open to in-person classes for the next semester and "cut off funding" if they don't, alleging that Democrats wanted to keep schools closed for political reasons going into the election.
+On July 8, Trump declared an intent to pressure state governors into ensuring that schools would be open to in-person classes for the next semester and "cut off funding" if they didn't, alleging that Democrats wanted to keep schools closed for political reasons going into the election.
 Trump also criticized the CDC's guidelines for schools as being "very tough and expensive".
 During the day's briefing, Mike Pence subsequently announced that the CDC would "[issue] a new set of tools, five different documents that will be giving even more clarity on the guidance going forward."
 The next day, CDC director Robert Redfield stated that these documents would be supplemental to its existing guidelines, denying accusations that they were to be modified outright due to pressure from Trump.

 In August, Scott Atlas, a neuroradiologist from the Hoover Institution, became a White House pandemic adviser.
 He supported lifting restrictions and letting the coronavirus spread, while continuing to protect some vulnerable people (for example, those who live in nursing homes), so that most of the population would develop "herd immunity."